-To enable PXE boot through a proxy, additional software must be installed and configured on both the Uyuni Proxy and the Uyuni Server.
+To enable PXE boot through a proxy, additional software must be installed and configured on both the Proxy and the Server.

-1. On the Uyuni Proxy, install susemanager-tftpsync-recv:
+1. On the Proxy, install the Susemanager-tftpsync-recv package:

+'''

 zypper in susemanager-tftpsync-recv

+'''

-2. On the Uyuni Proxy, run the configure-tftpsync.sh setup script and enter the requested information:
+2. On the Proxy, run the configure-tftpsync.sh setup script and enter the requested information:

+'''

 configure-tftpsync.sh

+'''

-You will need to provide the hostname and IP address of the Uyuni Server and of the proxy.
-You will also need to enter the path to the tftpboot directory on the proxy.
+You need to provide the hostname and IP address of the Server and the proxy.
+You also need to enter the path to the tftpboot directory on the proxy.

-3. On the Uyuni Server, install susemanager-tftpsync:
+3. On the Server, install susemanager-tftpsync:

+'''

 zypper in susemanager-tftpsync

+'''

-1. On the Uyuni Server, run configure-tftpsync.sh.
-This creates the configuration, and uploads it to the Uyuni Proxy:
+1. On the Server, run configure-tftpsync.sh.
+This creates the configuration, and uploads it to the Proxy: